DrugLib.com — Drug Information Portal

 LOTEMAX SUMMARY

-LOTEMAX® (loteprednol etabonate ophthalmic suspension) contains a sterile, topical anti-inflammatory corticosteroid for ophthalmic use.
+LOTEMAX (loteprednol etabonate ophthalmic gel) 0.5% contains a sterile, topical corticosteroid for ophthalmic use.
+Loteprednol etabonate is a white to off-white powder.

-LOTEMAX is also indicated for the treatment of post-operative inflammation following ocular surgery.
+LOTEMAX ® is a corticosteroid indicated for the treatment of post-operative inflammation and pain following ocular surgery.

 NEWS HIGHLIGHTS